pete4abw/libtrash/README.md

 just a short note saying how libtrash helped you or your organization deploy GNU/Linux in a context where some "user friendliness" in handling file deletions is required.

-## Credits

-- Avery Pennarun, whose "freestyle-concept" tarball showed me how to intercept function calls and write a suitable Makefile.

-- Phil Howard and wwp for pointing out problems with the (abandoned) hardrm script. wwp also offered general advice.

-- Karl Pitrich for letting me know about a bug in the calls to mkdir() and chmod() in the code of dir_ok() which rendered the trash can (and all subdirs) unbrowsable if you didn't manually correct their permissions with 'chmod'.

-- Daniel Sadilek for letting me know that some people _did_ need inter-device support :), the helpful cleanTrash Perl script and help testing libtrash-0.6.

-- Ross Skaliotis for helping me pin down the cause of the incompatibility between libtrash and Samba.

-- Christoph Dworzak for reporting poor handling of special files, and providing a patch.

-- Martin Corley for the alternative cleanTrash script.

-- Frederic Connes for reporting a bug affecting the creation of replacement files when open()/open64() are being intercepted and suggesting the use of different names for 5 configuration variables.
-Frederic also provided two patches against the Makefile and cleanTrash script.

-- Dan Stutzbach for reporting a bug in the function readline(), sending a patch and helping me fix it.

-- Ryan Brown for reporting a memory leak.

-- BBBart for reporting a bug in the handling of files with names starting with multiple dots.

-- Jacek Sliwerski (rzyjontko) for adding the IGNORE_RE feature to libtrash and making the search for new filenames [in reformulate_new_path()] much faster.

-- Robert Storey for reporting an error in the documentation.

-- Raik Lieske for reporting a bug in the handling of certain file paths.

-- David Benbennick for reporting mishandling of function calls with a NULL pathname.

-- Jorgen Schaefer for helping me figure out why glibc was crashing when libtrash was active and getwc() was called.

-- Philipp Woelfel for alerting me to lacking coverage of the *at() functions and allowing me access to his system to find out what was going on.
-Also, Philipp spotted the "unresolved symbol" bug in 2.7.

-- Nicola Fontana for pointing out the problem with servers running as 'nobody'.

-- Peter Hyman for pointing out that the default value of REMOVABLE_MEDIA_MOUNT_POINTS was outdated.

-- Kamil Dudka for sending me a patch renaming the _init/_fini functions to avoid symbol clashes when using Audacious plugins.

-- Peter Hyman (again :) ) for letting me know that Google Chrome (and not just some versions of Firefox) also need to be launched with 'LD_PRELOAD='.

-- Felix Becker for informing me about Kate, Lyx and tar creating files with oddly restrictive permissions when libtrash was being used.

-- Peter Hyman for submitting a patch adding PRESERVE_FILES_LARGER_THAN functionality.

-- Peter Hyman for single-handedly bringing libtrash to the 21st (20th?
-:-) ) century by replacing the whole clunky build system with autotools magic.